 - 1 x 8-bit ISA expansion slot populated with a 33.6K Modem (Firmware upgradable to 56K)

-- Compaq 33.6K Modem -> 56K Hardware upgrade card.
+- Modem: Compaq 33.6K Modem -> 56K Hardware upgrade card.
 Firmware after 56K add-on hardware card

 - SoftPaq 9451

-Originally purchased in ’97, it saw moderate use and now, the motherboard and original CD-Rom drive quite a few years later:
+Originally purchased in ’97, it saw consistent use over the years.
+Here are the motherboard and original CD-Rom drive, quite a few years later:

-Note that the 8x CD-ROM drive was replaced with a CD-RW drive in subsequent images.
-This allows for burning files to CD-RW discs for transfer due to the lack of USB ports and limitations of the floppy drive.
+Note: The 8x CD-ROM drive was replaced with a CD-RW drive in subsequent images.
+This allows for the burning of files to CD-RW discs for transfer.
+This was a quick workaround to the lack of USB ports and limitations of the floppy drive.

 After a careful tear-down, light brushing and vacuum cleaning, here is the partial re-assembled chassis:

-Closeups of the motherboard, Cyrix CPU, RAM, Jumper settings (soldered), BIOS are as follows:
+Closeups of the motherboard, Cyrix CPU, RAM, Jumper settings (soldered) and the BIOS chip:

 Note the excellent results obtained by dry brushing and light vacuuming.
-No solvents used whatsoever!
+No solvents were used at any point on the circuitry.
 The computer was never used in a high humidity environment which does account for the lack of corrosion and ease of cleaning.

-This Compaq Presario desktop seems to be capped at 8.34GB due to some limitation in the 1985-1994 Pheonix BIOS.
 I attempted to replace the original HDD (for a separate Win98SE installation) with a Maxtor 20GB (ca. 2003) and it was not fully recognized.

-A workaround at the time for those kinds of issues was to install a HDD overlay.
-HDD manufacturers were aware of these mainboard limitations and usually provided a bootable floppy disk that can load the appropriate information after POST so that the entire size may be used.
+A workaround for upgrading older PCs in the late 90’s and ealy 00’s came in the form of a HDD overlay.
+HDD manufacturers were aware of these mainboard limitations and usually provided a bootable floppy disk that can load the appropriate information, via software, after POST so that the system may access the entire drive.

-Another workaround would have been a manufacturer BIOS update, however, even on the waybackmachine web archive of the original Compaq company website revealed no such update to even begin searching for.
-Alternatively a BIOS dump and appropriate modification should be possible.
+A secondary workaround would have been a manufacturer BIOS update, however even on the waybackmachine’s web archive of the original Compaq company website - no such update was found to exist.
+Alternatively a BIOS dump and appropriate modification may show promise.